 Most Doubles in a Postseason by a Rookie

-Yuli Gurriel has the record for the most doubles in a single postseason by a rookie.
-He hit .304 with two home runs, seven doubles and eight RBIs to help the Houston Astros win the 2017 World Series.
-Dustin Pedroia is second on this all-time list with the six doubles he had in 2007 with the Red Sox.
+Yuli Gurriel of the Houston Astros had the record for the most doubles in a single postseason by a rookie with seven in 2017 before Evan Carter smashed that mark with nine while helping the Texas Rangers win it all in 2023.
+Carter hit .300 with a home run and six RBIs while also walking 10 times in 17 playoff games that year.
+Dustin Pedroia is third on this all-time list with the six doubles he had in 2007 with the Red Sox.

 Most Doubles in a Career